Kurausukun/mother3/README.md

 # mother3

-This is a decompilation of Pokémon Emerald.
+This is a decompilation of Mother 3.

 It builds the following ROM: